 Almost 90 percent of people affected with vision impairment live in developing countries, where not being able to see often means a life of poverty – or worse.
 It's nearly impossible to work, to feed yourself, or to meet your basic needs when you can't see.

-Yet 80 percent of global blindness is treatable or preventable.
-In fact, more than half of the world's blindness is caused by cataracts, a condition that can be reversed with a 15-minute operation.
+Yet most vision impairment can be prevented or cured.
+In fact, more than half of the world's blindness is caused by cataracts, a condition that can be reversed with a 15-minute surgery.

 When you give someone the gift of sight, you're not just helping one person to see again; you're supporting an entire community.
 When one person regains sight, the rest of that person's family can concentrate on work, school, improving their home lives, and helping others in need.